Tracking performance

 • This number fluctuates as people enter and exit

-• A very high number relative to entries might mean your flow is long or people aren’t progressing
+• A very high number relative to entries might mean your workflow is long or people aren’t progressing

 • A very low number might mean people are dropping off quickly